Healthcare

 Articles that help hospital teams explain the cost of waiting, build a sharper story for leadership on timing, and understand what a scoped first-facility pilot should actually deliver.

-Start with one hospital, one plant,
+Start with one hospital, one plant, or one critical system.

 We map your infrastructure, talk through the systems that keep leadership up at night, and show how we would frame the first decision.